JooshJin/ViolinViolaClassifier/README.md

 ## Overview

 This repository contains the code for a violin vs. viola audio classification pipeline.
-It combines two datasets—the Solos dataset (scraped and extended) and the URMP dataset (violin and viola WAV files)—to train a machine learning model that can distinguish between violin and viola recordings.
+It combines two datasets—the Solos dataset (scraped and extended) and the URMP dataset (violin and viola WAV files)—to train three machine learning model that can distinguish between violin and viola recordings.

-The pipeline includes data download, segmentation, feature extraction, model training, evaluation, and upload-based classification in Google Colab.
+The pipeline includes data download, segmentation, feature extraction, model training, evaluation, and a upload-based classification demo in Google Colab.

+Below are the instructions to install all dependencies and run the project

 ---